KMZ Developed a Pump for Cooling Nuclear Power Plant Diesel Generators

 KMZ has developed a technology for creating elements of a ship's drainage system

-Stationary power plant and water jet: a new boat in the KMZ line has been presented
+Stationary power plant and water jet: a new boat in the KMZ line is presented